nuejs/nue/packages/nuejs.org/docs/page-layout.md

 ## Global navigation
 Nue offers a simple, [YAML-based syntax](#nav-syntax) for defining all the site-wide navigation elements: global header and footer, the burger menu, dropdown menus, and any other complementary menus you may have.
 This declarative syntax is beneficial for several reasons:

 1. It always produces the same markup accross projects that you can rely on when styling your website.
+This adapts to the idea of the global design system.

 1. You can define your information architecture and start the CSS development immediately without going deep with the content.